ontio/ontology-java-sdk/docs/en/sdk_get_start.md

 ####  **Withdraw ONG**

-1. Check the balance of ONG
+1. Check the balance of non-withdrawal ONG
-2. Create account
-3. Construct transaction
-4. Signature
-5. Send a transaction that withdraws ONG
+2. Send a transaction that withdraws ONG

 ```